autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 When asked about my experience at interviews, I am now able to depend on my side projects to show myself as someone who has made a difference using the skills that recruiters are looking for”, he says.

-## Suvash Budathoki *Graduate Software Engineer, IntelliHR, Brisbane, AU*
+## **Suvash Budathoki**, *Graduate Software Engineer, IntelliHR, Brisbane, AU*

 Suvash grew up in Nepal and went to Prime College in Kathmandu.
-With a vision to get more out of life, he headed towards Australia to complete his higher education, to experience international culture, and to explore new ways of thinking.
+With a vision to get more out of life, he headed towards Australia to complete his higher education, to experience an international culture, and to explore new ways of thinking.
 Here, he graduated with a master’s degree from CQ Australia in 2018 and started looking for work opportunities.

 ### Initial challenges during job search :